From Podman AI Lab to OpenShift AI

 3. Open the ./components/app/chatbot_ui.py file.

-4. We'll first get some environment variables:
+4. We will first get some environment variables:

 llm = ChatOpenAI(